aagarwal1012/Animated-Text-Kit/README.md

 # Usage

 `AnimatedTextKit` is a _Stateful Widget_ that produces text animations.
-Include them in your `build` method like:
+Include it in your `build` method like:

 ```dart
 AnimatedTextKit(